ChaituKNag/nagakonada-blogs/articles/guides/image-upload.md

 ## Intention / Why

 > Have you ever thought about how images are actually uploaded to a server, from the UI perspective?
 There could be many ways.
-You might have seen Image hosting cloud platforms like [Cloudinary](https://cloudinary.com/), [Bynder](https://www.bynder.com/), etc. Tools like these also provide edge-cached dynamic endpoints for various image qualities etc. But if you take a step back, the first thing all these tools need to do is allow you to upload the image and they process it in their own way.
-So, lets dive into one simple way of uploading images.
+You might have seen Image hosting cloud platforms like [Cloudinary](https://cloudinary.com/), [Bynder](https://www.bynder.com/), etc. Tools like these also provide edge-cached dynamic endpoints for various image qualities etc. But if you take a step back, the first thing all these tools need to do is allow you to upload the image which then gets processed it in a certain way.
+In this article, we will dive into one simple example of uploading images.

 This example also covers the way you can drag-drop the image and preview it before uploading.

-Happy learning.
+Lets dive in.

-Here is the [Youtube playlist](https://www.youtube.com/playlist?list=PL0-gUIpqQterKudDsYy8ogJ5pTSsYdwrv) if you want to watch me do it.
+> Here is the [Youtube playlist](https://www.youtube.com/playlist?list=PL0-gUIpqQterKudDsYy8ogJ5pTSsYdwrv) if you want to watch me do it.
 Check the project code [here](https://github.com/ChaituKNag/image-upload-demo.git).

 ### Some common use-cases: